Human trafficking in Romania: Prosecution (2010)

-Protection
+Protection (2010)

 The Government of Romania significantly decreased its efforts to protect and assist victims of trafficking during the reporting period.
 In 2009, the government provided no funding for anti-trafficking and victim-service NGOs, compared with $270,000 provided to four NGOs in 2008.
 This lack of government funding caused a significant decrease in the number of victims assisted by both government agencies and NGOs.
-In 2009, the government identified 780 victims – including at least 416 identified victims of forced labor and at least 320 identified victims of forced prostitution, a significant decrease from 1,240 victims identified in 2008.
+In 2009, the government identified 780 victims - including at least 416 identified victims of forced labor and at least 320 identified victims of forced prostitution, a significant decrease from 1,240 victims identified in 2008.
 Of those victims identified in 2009, 176 were children, trafficked for both forced labor and prostitution.

 The government did not undertake proactive measures to identify potential victims among populations vulnerable to trafficking, including illegal migrant detention centers.
 No foreign victims were identified by the government or NGOs in 2009.
 Although the government continued to operate nine shelters for victims of trafficking, their quality varied and many victims preferred to go to NGO-operated shelters.
 Local governments were tasked with providing victims access to various types of assistance; however, the national government provided local governments with no funding, training, or guidance, and the capacity of local governments to address human trafficking was virtually nonexistent during the reporting period.

 The government reported that approximately 365 victims were provided with some type of government-funded assistance, compared with 306 victims assisted by the government in 2008.
 An additional 32 victims were assisted by non-government funded programs, compared with 234 victims assisted by NGOs in 2008.

 Government authorities referred all 780 identified victims for assistance, compared with 540 victims referred for assistance in 2008.
 Victims were encouraged to participate in trafficking investigations and prosecutions; 158 victims served as witnesses in 2009, a significant decrease from 1,053 victims who assisted law enforcement in 2008.
 The law provides that foreign victims were eligible to benefit from a 90-day reflection period to remain in the country and decide whether they would like to cooperate in a criminal proceeding; however in practice, no foreign victims used this reflection period.
 The law permits foreign victims to request a temporary residence permit and remain in the country until completion of the trafficking investigation and prosecution; in 2009, no foreign victims applied for and received temporary residence permits.

 While the rights of victims were generally respected and identified victims were not punished for unlawful acts committed as a direct result of being trafficked, some judges continued to be disrespectful toward female victims of sex trafficking which discouraged victims from participating in trafficking cases.